sanjaybasu/imt-xgb/README.md

 # IMT-XGB: Reproduce Results

-This script reproduces the main results from the paper "Integrated Missingness-and-Time-Aware Multi-task XGBoost (IMT-XGB): A Novel Machine Learning Approach for Medicare Claims Data".
+This script reproduces the main results from the paper "Integrated Missingness-and-Time-Aware Multi-task XGBoost (IMT-XGB): A Novel Machine Learning Approach for Claims Data".

 ## Usage